hlfredoutrodot/H-D-Remaster/README.md

 ### Antivirus troubleshooting
 The installer of the remaster was created using bat2exe converter, so game.exe is not signed by microsoft and it can cause some mistakes.

+## Install on an existing Hidden and Dangerous Deluxe installation (NOT adviced -> cause a lot of errors)

+Download the second download in the download section, extract it (if asked the extracted files must replace the existing) into your h&d deluxe directory (for me: C:\Program Files (x86)\Take2\Hidden and Dangerous Deluxe).
+This must be extracted next to the bin and data folders.

+After this, you can launch the game with game.exe and not \bin\hde.exe, I let you create the shortcut.

+Please consider that this installation procedure may cause some conflicts because it's installed in an admin-righted folder but the program is launch with user permissions.
+It's why this installation isn't very adviced.

 ## External Settings (language & username)